 Modern San Cristóbal, which was given Pueblo Magico status by the Mexican government in 2003, now has pedestrian malls full of chic cafes.
 Indigenous women stroll around selling shawls, not revolution (at least not openly).
 Mexican tourists flock here both for the weather and for the chance to glimpse another side of their culture.
 Musicians and graffiti artists liven up the streets.

 The Zapatista actions in 1994 did leave another legacy in modern San Cristóbal: lots and lots of foreigners.
-Subcomandante Marcos and the revolution he lead struck a chord with people around the world–especially those with socialist or Marxist-leaning politics.
+Subcomandante Marcos and the revolution he led struck a chord with people around the world–especially those with socialist or Marxist-leaning politics.
 Then the New York Times called the Zapatista movement “the first post-modern revolution,” inspiring even more Europeans and even some US citizens to travel to San Cristóbal to help in any way they could.

 Many of them stayed and were joined by fellow countrymen and today you can’t walk down the street without hearing someone speaking English, French, German, or Hebrew.
 This population of foreigners is part of the reason San Cristóbal has gotten the hospitality thing down so well.
 The French have opened real bakeries.

 The Israelis have opened at least one fabulous falafel shop–don’t miss a meal at this place just a few doors down from the totally-not-worth-it Cafe Museo.
-Light falafel balls, homemade pita bread and all the toppings for 40 pesos (about US$ 3.50).
+Light falafel balls, homemade pita bread, and all the toppings for 40 pesos (about US$ 3.50).
 Be warned–they’re often out of falafel balls by 4 pm.

 There are locally-run standouts too.
 For example, every Wednesday and Saturday night around 8 pm a red light bulb appears in the darkness down Leon street a short walk out of central San Cristóbal.
 This is the signal that some of the tastiest tamales in Mexico are ready.
 Filled with a mind-boggling variety of meats, chilies, cheeses and vegetables each variety is shaped and tied differently so the cook can tell them apart as she fills your order from a huge steaming pot under a tarp for 3 pesos (about US$0.25) each.

-Hotels in San Cristóbal de las Casas
+Where to sleep in San Cristóbal de las Casas

 Even if you’re not staying at Parador San Juan de Dios it’s worth a visit to the gift shop and small (but amazing) museum Mario has established on hotel grounds.
 The gift shop has some of the chicest examples of local handicrafts anywhere in Chiapas (great if you’re looking for a special souvenir or gift).
-The museum, called Eklektic, is full of 17th to 21st century religious pieces from Mexico and around the world including stunners like a miniature baby Jesus carved out of ivory.
+The museum, called Eklektic, is full of 17th to 21st-century religious pieces from Mexico and around the world including stunners like a miniature baby Jesus carved out of ivory.

 After about 48 hours we had to admit that we needed much more time in San Cristóbal so we did the only sensible thing: we rented a room in an apartment at a rate that was even cheaper than the hostels in town.